-You can minor in jurisprudence, law and justice studies at Hamilton, and your coursework will aim to provide you with a foundation to understand how the theory, practice and meaning of law stimulates civic engagement.
-Expect classes such as Genetics and Society and Seminar in War Powers – Law, Policy and Practice.
+Jurisprudence, law and justice studies is a minor at Hamilton.
+Your coursework will provide you with a foundation for understanding how the theory, practice and meaning of law stimulates civic engagement.
+Expect to find classes as varied as Genetics and Society, and Seminar in War Powers – Law, Policy and Practice.

 Hamilton graduates who minored in jurisprudence, law and justice studies courses are pursuing careers in a variety of fields, including: